StageCentral/backstage-workshop/slides/workshop/templates.md

 metadata:
   name: expressjs-template
   title: Express.js Template
-  description: Creates a an Expressjs app for the StageCentral Workshop
+  description: Creates a an Expressjs app for the PerfectScale Workshop
 ```
 Continues on the next slides...
 ---